RoadieHQ/sample-service/docs/index.md

 your docs-as-code in whatever format you like ([MkDocs](https://www.mkdocs.org/) is currently supported out of the box), publish it whereever you like, and Backstage will display it in context where it is easy to find.

+ Bump this version number if you want to ensure changes are being loaded.

+ # Version: 1